Ridhwana/rails/guides/source/caching_with_rails.md

 needing to be invalidated as frequently, since they can store much more data.
 As a result, there are fewer cache misses on average, leading to fast response times.

+Solid Cache is a good fit when you want a larger, more durable cache without running a separate cache service such as Redis or Memcached.

 Solid Cache uses a FIFO (First In, First Out) caching strategy, where the first item added to the cache is the first one to be removed when the cache reaches